PaysPlat/ReqnrollAfterScenarioBug/README.md

 Execute scenarios in `Features\Tests.feature`

-Watch test execution console:

-- Scenario Call_Normal_Step : Before scenario & after scenario hooks are executed
-- Scenario Call_Inconclusive_Step : Only before scenario hook is executed, after scenario is never called
+Watch test execution console for each scenario, we expect Before & After Scenario are called for each scenario.

+This is not the case for Inconclusive & Skipped.